Best running watches 2024

 No maps

-For years, the Garmin Forerunner 245 was Android Central's #1 pick thanks to its reliable health and location tracking, along with tools like Garmin Coach that keep you on the right training path.
-Then the Forerunner 255 took its place with key upgrades like heart rate variability, all-systems multi-band GNSS, and new widgets like a Morning Report and Race Widget that made training planning easier.
+For years, the Garmin Forerunner 245 was Android Central's #1 pick thanks to its reliable health and location tracking and tools like Garmin Coach that keep you on the right training path.
+Then, the Forerunner 255 took its place with key upgrades like heart rate variability, all-systems multi-band GNSS, and new widgets like a Morning Report and Race Widget that made training planning easier.

-I bring up these watches first because the Garmin Forerunner 265, our pick for the best runners watch, is only a "prettier 255," as my review described it.
+I bring up these watches first because the Garmin Forerunner 265, our pick for the best runners' watches, is only a "prettier 255," as my review described.

-You're getting the same experience for $100 extra, in terms of analyzing your form, performance, and heart health to help recommend your future workouts and recovery times.
-Both are fantastic devices, and when you compare the Forerunner 265 vs. 255, the latter has 95% of the same tools.
+You're getting the same experience for $100 extra to analyze your form, performance, and heart health to help recommend your future workouts and recovery times.
+Both are fantastic devices and when you compare the Forerunner 265 vs. 255, the latter has 95% of the same tools.

 So why do I recommend the Forerunner 265?
-Because of the 416 x 416 AMOLED display, significantly more readable than the memory-in-pixel (MIP) displays on most running watches.
+Because the 416 x 416 AMOLED display is significantly more readable than the memory-in-pixel (MIP) displays on most running watches.
 The 265 is beautifully bright and ensures using your watch indoors isn't an eye-straining chore.
 It also lowers the battery life compared to bulkier Forerunners, but 20–24 GPS hours is still above average.

 We also appreciate its one exclusive upgrade over the 255: Training Readiness.
-An update to the Body Battery stat, it uses HRV status, sleep data, and acute load to measure your muscles' recovery time in addition to your body's overall energy.
-So you'll never be told to run when your body is sore, just because you slept well.
+An update to the Body Battery stat uses HRV status, sleep data, and acute load to measure your muscles' recovery time and your body's overall energy.
+So you'll never be told to run when your body is sore just because you slept well.

 Ultimately, this is one of the most comprehensive watches for self-guided runners to improve their PRs and VO2 Max scores.
 The Forerunner 965 is better, but the 265 has a slightly more reasonable price and has all the core tools most runners need.